Board of Directors

 Sheryl became aware of Mass Local Food while co-planning the Westminster Farmers’ Market.
 At that time, she was growing increasingly concerned about our food system, climate change, globalization, peak oil, and social isolation.
 She was intrigued by MLF’s plan to utilize local, sustainable growers and to implement a small-scale distribution system.
 Because she is passionate about good food, informed customers, and the right to choose a local delivery system over a global one, Sheryl thinks volunteering for Mass Local Food is the perfect fit for her.

-Jane Ranley, Secretary
+Jane Ranley, Treasurer

 Jane Ranley grew up in Westminster with lots of memories of growing and canning vegetables from the family backyard garden.
 After receiving her BA in Social Work and a MS in Rehabilitation Counseling, she worked for 10 years in a vocational rehab program for special needs adults in Boston.
 Jane left her job to raise her 2 sons and work with her husband, Tom in a medical packaging business.
 They also ran a quick copy business for several years in Holliston, MA.